-(Note: All Internet and email activity is subject to monitoring)
+(Note: All internet and email activity is subject to monitoring)

-The Internet in school is a vital part of the education of your son/daughter.
-Our school makes extensive use of the Internet to enhance their learning and provide facilities for research, collaboration, and communication.
+The internet in school is a vital part of the education of your child.
+Our school makes extensive use of the internet to enhance their learning and provide facilities for research, collaboration, and communication.

-You will be aware that the Internet is host to a great many illegal and inappropriate websites, and as such we will ensure as far as possible that your child is unable to access such sites.
-We can do this using advanced software known as an Internet filter.
-This filter categorizes websites in accordance with their content; the school allows or denies these categories dependent upon the age of the child.
+You will be aware that the internet is host to a great many illegal and inappropriate websites, and as such we will ensure as far as possible that your child is unable to access such sites.
+We can do this using advanced software known as an internet filter.
+This filter categorises websites in accordance with their content; the school allows or denies these categories dependent upon the age of the child.

-The software also allows us to monitor Internet use; the Internet filter keeps logs of which user has accessed what Internet sites, and when.
-Security and safeguarding of your child are of the utmost importance in our school; in order to ensure that there have been no attempts of inappropriate Internet activity we may occasionally monitor these logs.
+The software also allows us to monitor internet use; the internet filter keeps logs of which user has accessed what internet sites, and when.
+Security and safeguarding of your child are of the utmost importance in our school; in order to ensure that there have been no attempts of inappropriate internet activity we may occasionally monitor these logs.
 If we believe there has been questionable activity involving your child, we will inform you of the circumstances.